Permanent Highway Maintenance for Kent & the South East

 What is Elastomac used for?

-Elastomac is used for permanent pothole repairs, cracks, joints, utility reinstatements, bridge decks, high-stress areas and other surface defects.
+Elastomac is used for permanent pothole repairs, cracks, joints, utility reinstatements, failed patches, high-stress areas and other surface defects.

 Is permanent repair better for carbon reduction?